DevMine/fluxio/README.md

 `fluxio` expects one table with two columns; one of type `character varying` which acts as the primary key (default name: key) and another one of type `jsonb` which acts as the JSON store (default name: content).
-You can specify the column names with the `-col-content` and `col-key` flags.
+You can specify the column names with the `-col-content` and `-col-key` flags.
 If you do not use the default PostgreSQL schema, you can specify the schema name with the `-s` option.